Flux-Client/flux-roblox/TOS.md

 You may not modify, reverse engineer, distribute, or misuse the Service in any way.
 Violations may result in termination of access without refund.

 ## 4. Termination
-We may terminate your access to the Service at any time with or without notice.
+We may terminate, or blacklist your access to the Service at any time with or without notice.

 ## 5. Disclaimer of Warranties
 The Service is provided "as is" and "as available," without warranties of any kind, express or implied.
 We do not guarantee that the Service will function error-free on all Roblox executors or systems.